sera619/TicTacToe-KivyMD/README.md

 ## Get the Game ##

 > You can find a compiled android .apk if you click [here](https://github.com/sera619/TicTacToe-KivyMD/releases/tag/Android-APK).
+> Please notice: The apk can be tagged as not trusable app, thats cause i dont provide a APK signkey and this is also a Debug version from the game.
+> You have to enable the development mode on your android device to successfully install the apk maybe.
 > I also work on a windows/linux binary.
 This will get released soon.

 ## Preview ##